Running DHIS2 locally¶

 Regenerating the dump¶

-Wipes the postgres volume, brings up an empty DHIS2, runs infra/scripts/build_e2e_dump.py (metadata + data + analytics + tracker + OAuth2 client + openId mapping), then pg_dump's the result into infra/v$(DHIS2_VERSION)/dump.sql.gz (defaults to v43/dump.sql.gz).
+Wipes the postgres volume, brings up an empty DHIS2, runs infra/scripts/build_e2e_dump.py (metadata + data + analytics + tracker + OAuth2 client + openId mapping), then pg_dump's the result into infra/$(DHIS2_VERSION)/dump.sql.gz (defaults to v43/dump.sql.gz).
 Commit the resulting diff.

 Only re-run when you intentionally want the committed dump to change — for example, to add more data elements, extend the date range, or refresh the OAuth2 client config.
 Everyday workflows use the existing dump.